 (2) Payment may be required at any point in the deliberations and shall be paid prior to a final decision.

 (3) Consultant fees shall be determined at the time of project review.
 A fee under the provisions of MGL c.
 44, § 53G may be required to cover the cost of consultants performing review of LID plans and compliance monitoring of such plans.
 The initial fee deposit will be as specified in the fee schedule adopted by the Board.
 Payment of the initial fee will be required with the application.
-An additional amount as determined by the Board will be required before any onsite work is started.
-In the case of a phased project, the deposit fee may be phased as well with payment due prior to the start of each phase.
+An additional amount as determined by the Board will be required before any on-site work is started.
+In the case of a phased project, the deposit fee may be phased as well, with payment due prior to the start of each phase.
 Should the actual cost of consultants exceed the amount on deposit with the Town, the developer shall pay an additional amount as the Board or the Planning Agent may determine.
-[M.G.L.
-Chapter 44, section 53G: "Notwithstanding section 53, any city or Town that provides by rules promulgated under section 9 or 12 of chapter 40A, section 21 of chapter 40B, section 81Q of chapter 41. . . for the imposition of reasonable fees for the employment of outside consultants may deposit such fees in a special account.
-Such rules shall provide for an administrative appeal from the selection of the outside consultant to the city council or Town board of selectmen.
-The grounds for such an appeal shall be limited to claims that the consultant selected has a conflict of interest or does not possess the minimum required qualifications.
-The minimum qualifications shall consist either of an educational degree in or related to the field at issue or three or more years of practice in the field of issue or a related field.
-The required time limits for action upon an application by a municipal permit granting board shall be extended by the duration of the administrative appeal.
-In the event that no decision is made by the city council or the Town board of selectmen within one month following the filing of the appeal, the selection made by the municipal permit granting authority shall stand.
-Such an administrative appeal shall not preclude further judicial review, if otherwise permitted by law, on the grounds provided for in this section.
-Any such account shall be established by the municipal treasurer in the municipal treasury and shall be kept separate and apart from other monies.
-The special account, including accrued interest, if any, shall be expended at the direction of the authorized board or authority without further appropriation; provided however, that such funds are to be expended by it only in connection with carrying out its responsibilities under the law.
-Any excess amount in the account attributable to a specific project, including any accrued interest, at the completion of said project shall be repaid to the applicant or to the applicant's successor in interest and a final report of said account shall be made available to the applicant or to the applicant's successor in interest. . ."]

-(4) The services for which fees may be utilized include, but are not limited to, wetland survey and delineation, hydrologic and drainage analysis, wildlife, evaluation, analyses of stormwater quality and other site characteristics, site inspections, as-built plan review, and analysis of legal issues.
+(4) The services for which fees may be utilized include, but are not limited to, wetland survey and delineation, hydrologic and drainage analysis, wildlife evaluation, analyses of stormwater quality and other site characteristics, site inspections, as-built plan review, and analysis of legal issues.

 (5) Any unused portion of any fees collected, other than application fees, shall be returned by the LID Authority to the applicant, along with accrued interest, within 45 calendar days of a written request by the applicant or his successor.